featurebyte/featurebyte/docs/about/concepts/data_semantics.md

 * entropy
 * and similarity and stability features

-The nodes of level 3 determines whether the Categorical field is a 'Event type'.
-In this case, data scientits may be encouraged to
+The nodes of level 3 determine whether the Categorical field is an 'Event type'.
+In this case, data scientists may be encouraged to

 * subset data for each event type
 * create features from the 'Event type' sequences.